ElevatedSensors/legal/Return Policy.md

 1. **Contact Support**

-   Before returning an item, please contact our support team at [Insert Contact Info] to receive a Return Merchandise Authorization (RMA) number.
+   Before returning an item, please contact our support team at support@elevatedsensors.com to receive a Return Merchandise Authorization (RMA) number.
 Returns without an RMA will not be accepted.
 1. **Prepare Your Return**

    Pack the product securely, including all original components and packaging.
 Clearly label the package with the provided RMA number.